Davidson-Library/eCDN/README.md

 # Davidson Library Ersatz CDN

 This is the ersatz CDN (content delivery network) for the Davidson College Library, modeled on our colleagues' in [College Comms](https://github.com/DavidsonCollege/eCDN).
-The repo hosts files (primarily images) for utilization in websites, LMS, or other integrations with library systems.
+[This Github repo](https://github.com/Davidson-Library/eCDN) hosts files (primarily images) for utilization in websites, LMS, or other integrations with library systems.

 ### Directory information